orioljbosch/orioljbosch.github.io/_pages/publications.md

 ### Reports and Non Peer-reviewed publications

-{% for post in site.reports reversed %}
+{% for post in /reports/ reversed %}
   {% include archive-single.html %}
 {% endfor %}